-Best hike in Southern Oregon: Oregon Caves (Cave Junction)
+Best hike in Southern Oregon: Oregon Caves

-Best challenge hike: Pacific Crest Trail from Ashland to Bridge of Gods in Hood River (Mt.
-Hood/The Gorge)
+Best challenge hike: Pacific Crest Trail

 The Pacific Crest National Scenic Trail extends from the border of California and Mexico to the Canadian border.
 Every year people hike the entire length.
 Many more hike sections of the trail.
 If you feel up for the challenge, you can spend a month or so hiking the Oregon section of the PCT and see the wild side of Oregon on foot.

-I discovered this stretch of trail while snowshoeing.
+Many discover this stretch of trail while snowshoeing.
 Just east of Willamette Pass Ski Area, you’ll find the trailhead and PCT signs.
 Hike through the forest to beautiful Rosary Lakes.
 You can also opt to take the Willamette Pass Gondola to the trail.
 Given the altitude, you’re best off waiting until late summer to hike this unless you don’t mind mosquitoes.

-Best hike to pretend you’re Lewis or Clark: Tillamook Head (North Oregon Coast)
+Best hike to pretend you’re Lewis or Clark: Tillamook Head

 In search of whale blubber, Lewis and Clark’s expedition hiked 20 miles from Cape Disappointment to Cannon Beach.
-This trail is a fun way to put yourself in their shoes and imagine what the coast was like back in the 1800s.
+This trail is a fun way to put yourself in their shoes and imagine what the Coast was like back in the 1800s.
 Start at the trailhead located in Ecola State Park.